Analytical Treatment of Noise-Suppressed Klein Tunneling in Graphene with Possible Implications for Quantum-Dot Qubits: Results

 So far, we have focused on the angular dependence, which makes clear that noise opens a loss channel and suppresses the Klein-tunneling peak - even at $\phi=0$.
 It is also instructive to examine how this mechanism depends on the incoming energy at a fixed geometry and a fixed incidence angle.
 Therefore, in Fig.~\ref{fig:T_A_E_Graphene} we plot the transmission and absorption as functions of the incoming energy $\epsilon$, while keeping $U_0$ at 200 meV and $L$ constant at $110~nm$, and $\phi=45^\circ$, by varying the noise strength $V_0$.

 The results in panel (a) of Fig.~\ref{fig:T_A_E_Graphene} demonstrate the energy dependence of tunneling through noisy barriers in graphene.
 When $V_0=0$ (red curve), the transmission in panel~(a) shows Fabry-P\'erot oscillations with peaks reaching 1.
 This effect arises from resonances within the static barrier.
-The corresponding absorption is illustrated in panel ~(b) and zero for all energies, which confirms the unitary evolution and the conservation of probabilities $R+T=1$.
+We also observe a parameter region around $200$ meV with zero transmission, corresponding to a regime in which the conserved transverse momentum required by the incident angle exceeds the kinetic energy available inside the barrier.
+The corresponding absorption is illustrated in panel ~(b) and zero for energies where entry into the barrier region is possible.
+Our result confirms the unitary evolution and the conservation of probabilities $R+T=1$.

 Once noise is switched on with $V_0>0$ (see the blue and green curves in panel (a)), this behavior changes dramatically.
 Peaks shrink as $V_0$ increases, and resonances never reach values even close to unity.
 This observation is consistent with Eq.~(\ref{eq:T_graphene_noise}), where the imaginary part of the wavevector $Q_2>0$ caused an overall damping factor $e^{-2Q_2L}$ for the Fabry-P\'erot structure.
+Interestingly, we also observe that, even in the absence of tunneling, there is nonzero absorption, indicating absorption at the barrier surface.

 In summary, as our central result, we observe that tunneling through a temporally noisy barrier opens an effective loss channel and introduces a finite decay length inside the barrier.
 This observation also holds, most importantly at normal incidence, where a purely static barrier yields perfect Klein transmission.
 Here, the introduction of Gaussian white noise at the barrier exponentially suppresses the tunneling probability $T \sim e^{-2Q_2L}$, where $Q_2>0$.
 That is, it gives rise to an attenuation length $\ell_{\mathrm{dec}}=1/Q_2$, which can be tuned by noise strength $V_0$ and other barrier parameters.
 Operationally, this means that by tuning the noise strength $V_0$, one can make a given barrier effectively opaque.
 It allows us to continuously reduce the transmitted current without any need to modify the geometry of the static barrier.
 In a device setting, such temporal fluctuations can arise from a deliberately modulated gate voltage or from controlled coupling of the graphene channel to a dissipative environment.
 Overall, the key point is that noise provides an efficient control knob that could help reduce the usual limitation imposed by Klein tunneling and enhance the switching capability of a graphene-based device.